drcongo/seenhunt/README.md

 # SeenHunt

 It's a Safari extension to help you keep track of which items on Product Hunt are new since your last visit.
-If it's new, it gets an aubergine emjoi.
+If it's new, it gets an aubergine emoji.

 ![Screenshot](screenshots/seenhunt.png "SeenHunt screenshot")